VelislavKarastoychev/euriklis-validator/README.md

 ```sh
 npm install @euriklis/validator --save-exact
 ```
-(Under the save-exact mode the user will load a particular version)
+(Under the save-exact mode the user will load a particular version).

+Note that the version 1.2.1 is written in esm mode and is not stable, so we recommend you to do not use it.
+The last version 1.2.2 is the latest cjs version i.e., 1.1.11.

 These commands will add the package to your node_modules folder.
 So to execute the methods that the validator library provides, you have to declare: